 A spherical triangle is not just any three-cornered figure lying on a sphere; its sides must be arcs of great circles.
 The spherical triangle ABC in Fig. 2.2 has the arcs AB, BC and AC as its sides.
-If the radius of the sphere is r, the length of the arc AB is angles correspond to each other in a unique way, it is customary to give the central angles instead of the sides.
-In this way, the radius of the sphere does not enter into the equations of spherical trigonometry.
-An angle of a spherical triangle can be defined as the angle between the tangents of the two sides meeting at a vertex, or as the dihedral angle between the planes intersecting the sphere along these two sides.
-We denote the angles of a spherical triangle by capital letters (A, B, C) and the opposing sides, or, more correctly, the corresponding central angles, by lowercase letters (a, b, c).
+If the radius of the sphere is r, the length of the arc AB is where c is the angle subtended by the arc AB as seen from the centre.
+This angle is called the central angle of the side AB.
+Because lengths of sides and central

-$|AB| = rc , \quad [c] = rad ,$
+$$|AB| = rc$$ , $[c] = rad$,